 Here are 5 Simple Rules for the First-Time Visitor to Mexico

 Just like Fight Club.

-As my title suggests, this is the number one rule that could fuck your shit up with the locals.
-Now, when I say don't talk about Mexico, you shouldn't take it so literally.
+As my title suggests, this is the number one rule that could get you in trouble with the locals.
+Now, when I say don’t talk about Mexico, you shouldn’t take it so literally.
 Of course, you are more than welcome to talk about all of the things you love about the country.

 But don’t even think about pointing out any negatives unless you are with very close friends…and even then it’s a good idea to proceed with caution.

 Now, this can be tricky.
 Chances are that on a semi-regular basis, you’ll find yourself hanging out with Mexicans who are talking about problems in the country, especially if you spend any time with students, as I tend to do.
 At times like this, you might find it tempting to put all those books you’ve read about the drug war to good use and give your two cents about how to stop the violence.

 It’s their country.
 They can talk crap.
 But you can’t.
 You’re a guest.